ava-dn/avas_2025/_posts/Foundation/2025-03-04-trimester_2_final.md

 The gemini did not work as expected when we tried it

-BLOG WRITE UP:  the Google Maps API I created allows users to interact with a map.
-When a user clicks on a specific point on the map, the latitude and longitude points of that specific spot are captured.
-These coordinates are then stored in a database, allowing the user to save the location and stay there after reloading the page.
-This functionality enhances the user experience by providing an interactive interface for location-based data collection.

-a

 COMP SCI FINAL →

-Interest in others projects:
-Reaching out: Find someone monday morning

 Talk with sharon

-Im considering comp sci A, computer science A is more of a classwide project learning more about communication and getting through small errors because lots of different people committing..
-More about organization and planning, java instead python
+Im considering comp sci A, computer science A is more of a classwide project learning more about communication and

+getting through small errors because lots of different people committing.
+More about organization and

+planning, java instead python

 Wants to take cognitive science, which uses computer science which is important in college and the future.

  I thought just a computer science major involves comp sci, didnt know it incorporates other majors